deephdc/deep-docs/source/user/overview/user-roles.rst

 Our different user roles
 ========================

-.. todo:: Check the bullet points for correctness and add additional bullet points
-.. todo:: Add diagrams of interaction with the different :doc:`DEEP components <architecture>`.
-Are they really needed?

 DEEPaaS is focused with three different types of users in mind, whcih vary in their machine learning knowledge and their usage of DEEPaaS.